 |Toxicity||Toxic to dogs, toxic to cats|

 Spiral Aloe Care

 Unlike its relative the Aloe vera, the spiral aloe is not an easy succulent to grow and keep alive outside of its native habitat.
 It is sensitive to a variety of environmental factors including temperature, humidity, and watering which all need to be just right in order for the spiral aloe to thrive.

-Although the spiral growth habit is one of the most notorious aspects of the spiral aloe, juvenile plants do not begin to spiral until they are at least 8 inches wide.
+Although the spiral growth habit is one of the most unique aspects of the spiral aloe, juvenile plants do not begin to spiral until they are at least eight inches wide.
 Mature plants are also more likely to produce blooms than young spiral aloes are.
 Watch out for their beautiful salmon-pink flowers that sprout from a long branching spike.

-This succulent does not require as much light as most succulents do.
-When grown outdoors, the spiral aloe should be planted in a location that receives full to partial sun, and is protected from the harsh afternoon sun.
+This succulent does not require as much light as most other succulents.
+When grown outdoors, the spiral aloe should be planted in a location that receives full to partial sun and is protected from the harsh afternoon sun.
 Six hours of morning or evening sunlight is perfect for the spiral aloe.

-When grown indoors it can be provided with more light.
+When grown indoors it can tolerate more sunlight.
 Place the spiral aloe in a location that receives direct sunlight for the majority of the day.
 South-facing or west-facing windows are usually both great choices.